minuscorp/swift-typed-throws/SE-XXX Typed throws.md

 Now the user cancels the file download and sees the error pop-up which is **not** what we wanted.

 What went wrong?
-You hopefully read the documentation of [cancel() | Apple Developer Documentation](https://developer.apple.com/documentation/foundation/urlsessiontask/1411591-cancel) or you debug the process and are suprised of this unexpected [`NSURLErrorCancelled`](https://developer.apple.com/documentation/foundation/1508628-url_loading_system_error_codes/nsurlerrorcancelled) error.
+You hopefully read the documentation of [cancel() | Apple Developer Documentation](https://developer.apple.com/documentation/foundation/urlsessiontask/1411591-cancel) or you debug the process and are surprised of this unexpected [`NSURLErrorCancelled`](https://developer.apple.com/documentation/foundation/1508628-url_loading_system_error_codes/nsurlerrorcancelled) error.

 Now you know (at least) that you want to ignore this specific error.
-But which other errors you are not aware of?
+But which other errors are you not aware of?

 ### Outdated API documentation